-Forget about ‘Great Art’.
+Secondly, Forget about ‘Great Art’.
 You don’t have to paint a masterpiece or write an epic poem, that kind of thinking just stops us in our tracks!

 Relax, inspiration flows from play.
 Put on your favorite music and dance, recite Shakespeare sonnets to a tree, or doodle.
 Take some time to fool around and you will likely find yourself humming that new tune you were seeking or visioning your next project.

-Set a date with yourself once a week to see or try new things, enroll in a course to learn something you’ve always wanted to do.
+Then, set a date with yourself once a week to see or try new things, enroll in a course to learn something you’ve always wanted to do.
 Like learn a language, ethnic cooking- or take a yoga class!
 Do this by yourself, it’s not a social practice, it’s just for you alone.

 3. Fill your bucket

 Walking is what I love.
 Down to the creek, or a trip to the lake.
-You can bike, canoe or jog, but make sure slow down and enjoy the sights and sounds.
+You can bike, canoe or jog, but make sure to slow down and enjoy the sights and sounds.
 Wind and water and light will renew your soul and give you the relaxation and soothing that fills up your creative well.

 These are just a few ways to nurture your creativity.